-Health Information Counseling & Advocacy Program of Texas
+Health Information Counseling and Advocacy Program of Texas

 HICAP´s mission is to establish and maintain a comprehensive, coordinated and statewide system of health insurance counseling for older and disabled Texans.